Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Matrix multiplication

 \subsection{Measuring normalization $G$ and discussion}

-Although the controlled measurement allows to resolve the problem of exponential decrease of the success probability with the number of qubits encoding considered matrices we lose the information about normalization $G$.
-However, this information might required in obtaining the final result.
-Below we explore the method of indirect measuring the normalization $G$.
+Although QCM allows to resolve the problem of exponential decrease of the success probability with the number of qubits encoding considered matrices, we lose the information about normalization $G$ in Eq.(\ref{PsiOut}).
+However, this normalization might be required in obtaining the final result.
+Below we explore the method of probabilistic measuring the normalization $G$.